-Tweed jackets are a great item to own.
+Mens Tweed jackets are a great item to own.
 Whether you’re trying to smarten your look or whether you simply want to mix up your office outfit, there is a way to style them as they’re extremely versatile.
 If you don’t have one already, it’s time to join the tweed revolution.
-A piece of clothing that people originally saw as stereotypically old or ‘nerdy’ is now one of the most stylish items a man can own.
+A piece of clothing that people originally saw as stereo typically old or ‘nerdy’ is now one of the most stylish items a man can own.

 You can wear tweed jackets in both formal and smart casual looks.
-Unlike a proper suit blazer, the material of tweed stops this piece from becoming too tied down to one style.
+Unlike a proper suit blazer jacket, the material of tweed stops this piece from becoming too tied down to one style.
 Instead, it’s an extremely versatile and stylish item of clothing that you can wear in many different situations.

 Wearing this staple item of men’s fashion can be deceptively tricky, and a lot of men become stuck on how to wear their tweed, resulting in it sitting unused in the wardrobe.
 So, to show you exactly how it’s done, here’s a list of the best ways to wear a tweed jacket

 To start us off, let’s look at the jacket itself.
 As tweed is more of an informal fabric, you probably won’t wear it in a business context very often.
 It’s a relatively thick and sturdy material, great for colder weather.
 You’ll find it available in a variety of colours and patterns.
-You might automatically think of a tweed jacket to come in a traditional green colour, however, brown and grey tweed is just as traditional and provides a more versatile pallet to work with.
+You might automatically think of a tweed jacket to come in a traditional green colour, however, brown and grey tweed jackets are just as traditional and provides a more versatile pallet to work with.

-For an excellent smart casual style, try combining a khaki, brown or grey coloured jacket with a crisp button-down shirt.
+For an excellent smart casual style, try combining a khaki, brown or grey coloured tweed jacket with a crisp button-down shirt.
 Add a pair of denim jeans to stop the outfit from becoming too formal, and finish it off with some leather boots.
 To dress up, some Chelsea boots will complement the look; to dress down, opt for some Dr Martens.

 If you’re wearing your jacket as part of a formal outfit, say to a wedding or christening, then we’d suggest switching up the colours you match it with.
 It’s not like your usual blazer, where you have to match it with the accompanying trousers, so you can afford to be a little more adventurous.
 Some blue tonal colours will work well for this look.